saifalbaghdadi/Sensor_measurement/README.md

 # Spinewise Project   _ (Sensor_measurement)_
+### Context dataset:
-Context dataset: in attach there is a dataset of sensor measurement data of a person wearing our sensor on his/her shirt collar and on his/her right side of his/her belt.
+- In attach there is a dataset of sensor measurement data of a person wearing our sensor on his/her shirt collar and on his/her right side of his/her belt.
 The person is doing a certain set of movements in a controlled environment.
 The dataset contains the following columns (it looks like a lot but a lot is coming back):

 index à [integer increments] index in the dataset: one sample/record/row is created every 0.04 seconds (25 samples/s)